Kent (band): Du & jag döden and The hjärta & smärta EP (2005–2006)

 In May 2005, they embarked on "Turné 19" (Tour 19), doing 12 shows in Sweden, one in Norway and one in Finland.
 The concerts took place in huge tents with a capacity of up to 18,000.
 This was the only tour that followed the release of Du & jag döden.
 After "Turné 19", Kent played once more at the Roskilde Festival.

 There were rumours about Kent releasing an EP, as they had been spotted in studio and guitarist Sami had said, "We might release an EP, but if we do it will only be digitally released."
 Just one month before the November 2005 release, The hjärta & smärta EP (The Heart & Pain EP) was confirmed, as a CD as well as a digital release.
 It was well received and contained five tracks, "Dom som försvann" (Those Who Disappeared) becoming the radio song and having a video recorded.
 The EP made No. 1 in Sweden and remained on the charts for 33 weeks.

+At the 2005 Nordic Music Awards held at Forum København, Copenhagen, Kent received award for Best Nordic Artist.
+The award was presented by the British band Coldplay.

 During 2006, the band played only once in Sweden on the Hultsfred Festival and on two festivals in Norway, Rockfest Haugesund and Norwegian Wood Festival.
 They've also released the single "Nålens öga" for Swedish Save the children.